Aks27-hub/SmartSpend/README.md

 cd SmartSpend

-pip install pandas numpy pulp
+pip install pandas numpy pulp (if not already installed in your system)

 python opt_prj_code.py